Coulbe/Coulbe/README.md

 At **Notfall Engineers**, we aim to:
 - **Revolutionise emergency maintenance services globally**.
 - **Empower contributors and engineers** with equitable rewards through blockchain technology.
+- **Ensure compliance and transparency** through RAMS and SLA-driven processes.
 - **Create a sustainable ecosystem** driven by innovation and real-time efficiency.